 Think about your own routine.
 You probably take the same route from home to work every day.
 You buy milk in the same local shop.

-Same rules apply to online shopping, according to e-commerce stats.
+The same rules apply to online shopping, according to ecommerce stats.
 There are ways you can use this to your advantage.

 So what’s the final takeaway here?

 Bigger and bigger parts of our lives are now moving online.
 Makes sense, considering online stores have a lot of benefits.